Wutong Mountain: Natural resources

-Wutong Mountain is a rare natural scenic spot in China, which is located in urban area, with coastal mountains and natural vegetations as its main scenery.
-There are eight scenery blocks such as "Musical Instrument in Phoenix Valley", "Wutong Clouds", "A Phoenix Perching on the Green Wutong", "East Lake Park" and "Fairy Lake Botanical Garden" etc. In 1993 it was awarded the title of National Park of Guangdong by the Guangdong Provincial Government.
-In December 2009, it was conferred the title of National Park of China by the State Council.
+Wutong Mountain is a rare example of a natural scenic area in China that is located in an urban area.
+The park is divided into eight scenic areas such as "Musical Instrument in Phoenix Valley", "Wutong Clouds", "A Phoenix Perching on the Green Wutong", "East Lake Park" and "Fairy Lake Botanical Garden", etc. The forest surrounding the mountain has been protected since 1980.
+In 1984 it was designated as Shatoujiao–Haishan National Forest Park, China's second National Forest Park after Zhangjiajie, and was renamed Wutongshan National Forest Park in 1989.
+In 1993 it became a Provincial Area of Scenic and Historic Interest, and in 2009 it was promoted to a National Area of Scenic and Historic Interest.

 Fauna and flora

 Wutong Mountain with plentiful animals and plants resources is an important species gene bank of Shenzhen.
 Wutong Mountain is home to 1,376 species of rescular plants, 537 species of insects, 196 species of different animals in the national park, of which there are 36 species of plants such as Aquilaria sinensis, Amentotaxus argotaenia, Alsophila spinulosa etc. and over 20 species of animals such as Python molurus, Manis pentadactyla, virerricula indica etc. which were approved as national and key protected animals and plants.